Zacharyclayville/Zacharyclayville/README.md

 When I’m not coding, I work at Walmart, where I’ve developed strong soft skills like time management, problem-solving, and clear communication all of which help me when working on dev teams or building my own projects.

-I’m passionate about making apps that actually help people.
-I like seeing my ideas come to life, fixing things that don’t work, and learning something new every time I build.
-I’m always pushing to get better, and I’m excited to keep leveling up and one day work full-time in the tech world.